NEC ProSpeed

 The ProSpeed was a line of laptop computers developed by NEC in 1988.
-It was introduced simultaneously with their slimmer and less heavy UltraLite line of notebook computers.
+It served as the replacement for their earlier MultiSpeed line and was introduced simultaneously with their slimmer and less heavy UltraLite line of notebook computers.
 The i386SX-equipped CSX model, released in September 1989, was the first laptop with a color LCD.
-It was also one of the first laptops with to be offered with a docking station.
+It was also one of the first laptops to be offered with a docking station.
 The CSX model was featured on the front cover of PC Magazine.